NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 should also be examined.
 If many cameras have large median reprojection error, that may be a sign of issues.
 Normally the option ``--robust-threshold 5`` should be good enough at making the camera poses converge.
-It may be premature to remove the cameras with big errors at this stage though.
-Those will be dealt with at later stages of the process.
+One should consider removing cameras with the biggest errors and too few interest point matches at this stage.

 Alignment to ground
 ^^^^^^^^^^^^^^^^^^^